stackforge/puppet-openstack/README.md

 **2.0.0**

 * Upstream is now part of stackfoge.
-* Initial support for the utilization of the quantum module.
+* Initial support for the utilization of the neutron module.
 * Ability to set vncproxy host.
 * Refactors of db connections for compute.
 * Refactor of glance and cinder related classes.